radasko1/react-farm-game/docs.md

 - create Store List component
 - create Store Item component

-- check how should be named components in React

 - check performance, if there's anything to improve or rewrite

 - is there special place to have requests?